Red Kress: Coaching career

 Kress continued as a full-time Giants' coach under Ott and Leo Durocher through 1949.
-He was a member of the Cleveland Indians' coaching staff for eight years (1953–1960), and then the Los Angeles Angels in their maiden AL season (1961).
-In addition to the Saints, he also managed minor league clubs such as the Sacramento Solons and Indios de Ciudad Juárez.
+He was a member of the Cleveland Indians' coaching staff for eight years (1953–1960), and the Los Angeles Angels in their maiden season (1961).
+In addition to the Saints, he managed minor league clubs the Sacramento Solons and Indios de Ciudad Juárez.

 Kress returned to New York City, this time to coach for the first-year 1962 Mets under Casey Stengel.
 The team lost 120 games, the most defeats by a Major League team in a single season since the 19th century.
-Almost two months after the season was over, Kress died from a heart attack in Los Angeles, at 57 years of age.
+Almost two months after the season was over, Kress died from a heart attack in Los Angeles, at 57 years old.